 You have an overall 3.0 GPA at UT Austin.
 (The Admissions Committee gives preference to applicants who have at least a 3.0 GPA by the end of the semester in which the student applies.)

-Only required for Add Simultaneous Major applicants — You have completed 30 credit hours in-residence at UT Austin.
+Only required for Students adding a simultaneous major: You have completed 30 credit hours in-residence at UT Austin.
 These 30 hours cannot include AP, IB, credit-by-exam, dual or transfer credits.
-You may apply to the department for a simultaneous major while in progress to meet the 30-hour requirement, but you must complete these hours prior to the fall semester for which you would potentially be admitted.
+You may apply to the department for a simultaneous major while in progress to meet the 30-hour requirement, but you must complete these hours prior to the fall semester for which you are applying for admission.

 From the university’s General Information Catalog: